foundation-model-stack/bamba/trainingdata/README.md

 # ['Sampling_Dataset.sample_iterator_states', 'Sampling_Dataset.tokens_seen', 'Sampling_Dataset.current_iterator', 'Buffer_Dataset.buffer', 'Preload_Buffer_Dataset.g_state', 'Preload_Buffer_Dataset.buffer']
 ```
-Each of these fields contains statistics from the relevant layer of the pipeline shown earlier.
+Each of these fields contains statistics from the relevant layer of the pipeline diagram shown above.
 We can check that behavior is tracking as expected - for example, `Sampling_Dataset.tokens_seen` tracks the number of tokens consumed from each subdataset.
-Let's check those proportions against the weights we provided above:
+Let's check those proportions against the weights we asked for in our config:
 ```python
 subdata_tokens = state_d['Sampling_Dataset.tokens_seen']
 subdata_tokens = [x/sum(subdata_tokens) for x in subdata_tokens]